Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/readme.md

       -  Use GitHub Copilot at each stage (create workspace, commit message, write code, generate test cases, etc.)

 4. **Deploy the App to Azure**
    - Develop ARM Template to deploy an app to Azure
    - Create GitHub Actions Pipeline with Copilot
    - Create documentation using Copilot
    - Get the app working on Azure.

-5. **Using GitHub Copilot workspace, file reference, and advanced context window.**
+5. **Using GitHub Copilot workspace, file reference, and advanced context window**

 Feel free to explore each challenge, learn, and experiment with GitHub Copilot during this hackathon!
 If you have any questions, don't hesitate to seek assistance from your coach.